!PERU BY LOCALS is a group of great mountain guides that explored this trek long ago and put the itinerary together for you to enjoy fully.

 - Accomodation: Camping, we use 3 season roomy tents for 2 people, if you are a solo traveller let us know so we can accomodate with some one else or we will just bring a private tent only for you at your request.

-Our guides: PERU BY LOCALS was a dream that came thuth on 2015 for Jose Condor who guided treks from 2014 un till today and have been to Machu Picchu for over 1000 times, now Peru by Locals has a groups of top guides around among men and women that had a proffesional degree and get refresh trainning every year these folks had been to USA training with NOLS (National Oudoor Leadership Shool) training about WILDERNESS FIRST RESPONDER sinze our treks go in the wilderness and your helth is our priority in our trips so, our guides are totaly trained to assist any fo your needs while on you are vacationing, we envest on our guides because we belive they are the main ingredient of any trip.
+Our guides: PERU BY LOCALS was a dream that came thuth on 2015 for Jose Condor who guided treks from 2004 untill nowadays and have been to Machu Picchu for over 1000 times, now Peru by Locals has a groups of top guides around among men and women that had a proffesional degree and get refresh trainning every year these folks had been certified as WILDERNESS FIRTS RESPONDERS sinze our treks go in the wilderness and your helth is our priority in our trips so, our guides are totaly trained to assist any of your needs while on you are vacationing, we envest on our guides because we belive they are the main ingredient of any trip.

 Peru by Locals is not only a travel company but a group of great leaders that love sharing our culture with you and love being with travellers.